Engineers Week Scheduled for Feb. 21 to 25

-Founded in 1951 by the National Society of Professional Engineers.
-EWeek is dedicated to "increasing understanding of and interest in engineering and technology careers."
+Engineers Week (EWeek) was founded by the National Society of Professional Engineers in 1951.
+The event, organized nationally by DiscoverE, is "dedicated to ensuring a diverse and well-educated future engineering workforce by increasing understanding of and interest in engineering and technology careers."